-Where a pupil continues to misbehave, they will then be referred to the Phase Leader.
-If no further improvement is made they will be referred by the Phase Leader to Mrs Preston, Vice Principal.
-Parents will be
+Where a pupil continues to misbehave, they will then be referred to the Assistant Principal.
+If no further improvement is made they will be referred by the Assistant Principal to the Vice Principal.
+Parents will be contacted and the academy will seek to work in partnership with parents and carers to address and improve behaviour.